marjames98/hman_challenge/README.md

 Sometimes a user might have solved the answer without guessing every single letter.
 As a bonus implement a way for the user to guess the whole phrase instead of just one letter.
 Preferably, this should be case insensitive!

-## Notes on drawing your hangman
+## Notes on drawing your h-man

 * You decide how many body parts the person gets before completion.
-* You can display any kind of hangman that you want.
+* You can display any kind of h-man that you want.
 Initially, you should just use a decrementing number.
 But if you feel like drawing a little person, you might try something that starts like this:

 ```
 -